 Every day, nurses go above and beyond the call of duty to deliver extraordinary care to patients.
 Whether it’s implementing nurse-led initiatives to improve patient outcomes or collaborating with different members of the health care team to exceed patients’ needs -- excellence and innovation is ingrained across all nursing areas at Duke Medicine.

 Duke Nursing’s dedication to improving patient care and outcomes is evident in the many awards and recognitions we have received over the years:

 Our patient-focused approach helps make Duke a great place to receive care.
-We provide patient care at Duke University Hospital, Duke Raleigh Hospital, and Durham Regional Hospital, as well as at clinics throughout the region.
+We provide patient care at Duke University Hospital, Duke Raleigh Hospital, and Duke Regional Hospital, as well as at clinics throughout the region.

 Learn about Duke Nursing’s employment opportunities.

 Our nurses are recognized as leaders in care, both by national organizations and by Duke.

 All three of our hospitals have achieved MagnetTM designation for excellence in nursing by the American Nurses Credentialing Center (ANCC).

 The Cardiac Care Unit at Duke University Hospital has been recognized for excellent critical care by the American Association of Critical-Care Nurses (AACN).

 DUHS received American Board of Nursing Specialties Award for Nursing Certification Advocacy.
 This award recognizes health care organizations, facilities, or departments that are strong advocates of specialty nursing certification.
 This is well-deserved recognition of DUHS Certification Councils’ efforts to promote a work culture that values and encourages nursing certification.